Exodus of Kashmiri Hindus: Aftermath

 Militancy in Kashmir increased after the exodus, and militants targeted properties of Kashmiri Hindus.

 Indian Home Ministry data records 1,406 Hindu civilian fatalities from 1991 to 2005.

 Jammu and Kashmir government stated that 219 members of the Hindu Pandit community had been killed between 1989 and 2004 and none thereafter.

-The Panun Kashmir organization has published a list of about 1,341 Hindus killed since 1990.

 The local organisation of Hindus in Kashmir, Kashmir Pandit Sangharsh Samiti (KPSS) after carrying out a survey in 2008 and 2009, said that 399 Kashmiri Hindus were killed by insurgents from 1990 to 2011 with 75% of them being killed during the first year of the Kashmiri insurgency, and that during the last 20 years, about 650 Hindus have been killed in the valley.

 In response to the exodus, an organisation Panun Kashmir, a political group representing the Hindus who fled Kashmir, was formed.
 In late 1991, the organisation adopted the Margdarshan Resolution, which stated the need for a separate Union Territory in Kashmir division, Panun Kashmir.
 Panun Kashmir would serve as a homeland for Kashmiri Hindus and would resettle the displaced Kashmiri Pandits.

 In 2009 Oregon Legislative Assembly passed a resolution to recognise 14 September 2007, as Martyrs Day to acknowledge ethnic cleansing and campaigns of terror inflicted on non-Muslim minorities of Jammu and Kashmir by militants seeking to establish an Islamic state.